SchmidtDSE/plastics-pipeline/COOKBOOK.md

 <br>

-## Expanding input data
+## Changing input data
-Simply append to existing files in `data`.
-A description of each file is given as follows:
+Simply edit existing files in `data`.
+A description of each is given as follows:

  - `01_Production_of_Resin_(no_fiber).csv`: Resin production data in MMT over time and per region excluding fiber data and additives.
 Expecting 2005 to 2020.
  - `02_Production_Fiber.csv`: Resin production in MMT over time and per region for fibers only (no additives).
 Expecting 2005 to 2020.